24 Common Habits Every Student Should Break Before Leaving School

 17. Living above your means:

 You’ve probably heard the story of that big girl on campus, living large.
 Then the wretched mother from the village visits, and she publicly denies her poor mother.
-School is a good place to start cultivating personal finance habit but sadly, a lot of students, while trying to conform, take this for granted.
-By the time you lose your dependence on your parents and guardian after graduation, you will be forced to live within your means the hard way.
+School is a good place to start cultivating personal finance habits but sadly, a lot of students, while trying to conform, take this for granted.
+By the time you lose your dependence on your parents and guardians after graduation, you will be forced to live within your means the hard way.

-Do you pray for at least 10 minutes (in quiet) every day?
+Do you pray for at least 10 minutes (in silence) every day?
 Do you attend religious gatherings regularly?
 Are you working on those vices and trying to build virtue?
 The life of someone out of school and shouldering some huge responsibilities often feels lonely and hopeless.
 Often, you may feel fruitless, like you know you are supposed to achieve more.
-At times like that, only you can encourage yourself by searching the deep, spiritual things.
+At times like that, only you can encourage yourself by searching for deep, spiritual things.
 Feed your soul.
 It is ALWAYS worth the effort.

 19. Relying on the Federal Government of your country for jobs: